slivero/MQTT-Caller-Display/readme.md

 A simple hardware hack which uses an arduino to broadcast the telephone number of incoming calls using MQTT, the telephone numbers are provided by a BT caller display 50 unit.

+* Further details of the Software and Hardware will appear when I've had chance to write them up, probably in the form of a blog post at http://chemicaloliver.net *

 ## Principles

 ### Caller Display (UK only)